Efficient Aggregated Kernel Tests using Incomplete $U$-statistics: Proofs

 Using the reasoning of \citet[Proposition 3]{schrab2021mmd}, we see that the results of \citet[Equations C.17, C.18 \& C.19]{albert2019adaptive} hold not only for the Gaussian kernel but more generally for any kernels of the form of \Cref{kernels}.
-Those results give us that there exists a constant $C>0$ depending on $M$ and $d$ such that
+Those results give us that